Central African Republic

 What we're doing

 War Child is working to protect some of the most vulnerable children in CAR: those who have been separated from their families.
-Through our partners on the ground, we are identifying unaccompanied children who arrive at displaced persons camps.
-Once we find them we assess their needs and make sure these children can access the right help.
+Through partner NGOs, Community-based Child Protection networks and local leaders, we are identifying unaccompanied children arriving or living in local villages and internally displaced persons (IDP) camps.
+Once identified, we assess their needs and ensure these children can access the right help and a safe environment.

 Working with local partners